 Atheism is inconsistent with science, says Dartmouth physicist Marcelo Gleiser

-Is it saying to much to say somthing doesn't exist when you have no evidence either way?
+Is it saying too much to say something doesn't exist when you have no evidence either way?

 - Dr. Marcelo Gleiser has become the first Latin American to win the Templeton Prize.

 - The prize is given out for "contribution to affirming life's spiritual dimension."